amiszkiel/bmi_calculator/README.md

 # bmi_calculator
-Postgraduate studies exercises - application counts BMI of user (JavaScript web app) 🌐
+Postgraduate studies exercise - application counts BMI of user (JavaScript web app) 🌐 The application was written by me from scratch.